Realkayzee/celoUUPSTutorial/README.md

     }
 }
 ```
 Next is to setup our hardhat config.
-We need to install dotenv by pasting the code below in our terminal
+We need to install dotenv by pasting the code below in our terminal:

 > npm install dotenv

-we can then create a file named *.env* and paste our private key in our *.env*.
-It should look like what we have below
+We can then, create a file named *.env* and paste our private key in our *.env*.
+It should look like the below code:

 ![](https://i.imgur.com/oyfaIXR.png)

-Now, to the main hardhat setup for our celo alfajores testnet, copy and paste the code below in hardhat.config.ts
+Now, to the main hardhat setup for our celo alfajores testnet, copy and paste the code below in hardhat.config.ts:

 ```
 import "@nomicfoundation/hardhat-toolbox";